Questions & Answers

 Q : How safe is it to put money into offshore banks and brokerages?

-A : In the business sense of the question, as long as funds are put into large, well-known banks and brokerages, we think that generally it is quite safe.
+A : In the business sense of the question, as long as funds are put into large, well-known banks and brokerages, we think the not altogether satisfactory answer is: “Fairly safe if you choose your institution wisely.”
 Most instances where funds suddenly (nonfraudulently) evaporate occur when the funds were invested in smaller, more obscure entities.
 Outside the U.S. there are no insurance funds like FDIC or SPIC, and thus no compensation mechanisms that kick in if, say, a bank or brokerage’s asset values suddenly shrink due to bad loans or investments or a liquidity problem.
-In the offshore financial arena, one should not act is if there is some agency in the background who will shield one from one’s misassessments – there is no such agency.
+In the international financial arena, one should not act is if there is some agency in the background who will shield one from one’s misassessments – there is no such agency.
 That is why we will carefully assess the strength of any financial institutions that we contemplate using for the safekeeping of funds.

-We discern a genuine upside to the lack of an FDIC-like entity for offshore banks.
-If an offshore bank’s management intends that the bank survive and prosper then they must earn the trust of their depositors by prudently managing their balance sheets and businesses, by being careful about to whom they make loans, by effectively managing the maturity of the loan portfolio versus their deposits, and by maintaining liquidity in order to service the cash demands of their depositors.
+We submit an upside to the lack of an FDIC-like entity for offshore banks: If an offshore bank’s management intends that the bank survive and prosper then they must earn the trust of their depositors by prudently managing their balance sheets and businesses, by being careful about to whom they make loans, by effectively managing the maturity of the loan portfolio versus their deposits, by maintaining liquidity in order to service the cash demands of their depositors, and by showing they can withstand the effects of financial dislocations.
 They do not have the dubious benefit of a ready supply of uninformed customers who believe that the government will step in and bail them out if their investment (deposit) proves to have been unwise.
-In the event of a general financial system liquidity crisis we believe that the FDIC’s reserves would prove to be totally inadequate, while strong foreign banks, who are used to having to live without the back door of last-resort access to goverment funds, would show themselves to be better prepared for such a crisis than their U.S. counterparts.
+The FDIC’s reserves are demonstrably utterly inadequate to make good on the claims it would face in the event of a general financial system liquidity crisis.
+Surely depositor “bail-ins,” such as those imposed on Cyprus bank depositors in 2013, would be the de facto result.
+We believe that strong foreign banks, who are used to having to live without the back door of last-resort access to goverment funds, would show themselves to be better prepared for such a crisis than their U.S. counterparts.

 Disclaimer: We are not legal advisors and do not give legal or accounting advice.
 We recommend that you consult with a competent professional advisor when appropriate.